The Three Questions: An Introduction to Service

 Muth, Jon J. (2002).
 The Three Questions (Based on a story by Leo Tolstoy).
 Scholastic, Inc.

-Give the students the three questions that are the center of this story and that you will ask them to answer during the lesson.
+Post the three questions that are the center of this story before reading the book.
+Tell the listeners that you will ask them to reflect on the questions and answer them after the reading.
 They are: (1) Who is the most important person; (2) What is the most important thing to do; and, (3) When is the time to do it?

-Ask students to think through how they would answer each of these questions and to formulate written responses.
+Ask them to think through how they would answer each of these questions and write some thoughts for two minutes.

-Read the story, The Three Questions, aloud to the class.
-Stop halfway, asking students to discuss the answers to the three questions given by the story’s characters.
+Read aloud the story, The Three Questions.
+Stop halfway to discuss the answers to the three questions given by the story’s characters.